Kosong County: Transport

 Nearly half the length of the Kŭmgangsan Ch'ŏngnyŏn line of the Korean State Railway is in Kosŏng county.
 It is operational as far south as Kŭmgangsan Ch'ŏngnyŏn station.
-From there. the line continues south to Samilp'o and Kamho stations (both in North Korea, but not in regular use), thence across the DMZ to connect to Korail's Tonghae Pukpu line at Jejin.
+From there. the line continues south to Samilp'o and Kamho stations (both in North Korea, but not in regular use), then across the DMZ to connect to Korail's Tonghae Pukpu line at Jejin.

 The section between Kŭmgangsan Ch'ŏngnyŏn and Jejin stations was out of service from the partition of Korea until 2007, when it was reopened for passenger trains from the South to the Mount Kŭmgang Tourist Region; it was closed again after the shooting of a South Korean tourist by a KPA soldier.